 - Heart and blood vessels

 Damage can be harsh enough to cause death.
 Symptoms are:

 - Small bumps called gummas on the skin, bones, or internal organs

-If you have syphilis of any stage, avoid sexual contact until treatment is complete and the infection is gone.
-All sex partners should be notified.
-They will need to be treated as well.
+People with syphilis should also avoid sexual contact until treatment is complete and the infection is gone.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.